pelagia123/todo-list-tutorial/observable-gallery/observable.md

 Go on and use `activePhoto$` Observable to display photo that user wanted to see!

 ## Display active photo!

 It gets more and more interesting!
 You created `BehaviorSubject` that keeps value changing over time.
 You’ve used it to create new Observable!
 Now you get to display data from it.
 It surely requires a lot of work, or does it…?
 Let’s look at the code.

+In `active-photo.component.ts` we have to inject PhotoService in component's constructor and add:
 ```typescript
 activePhoto$: Observable<Photo> = this.photosService.activePhoto$;
 ```

+Now we can use it in `active-photo.component.html` like here:
 ```html
 <div *ngIf="(activePhoto$ | async)" class="active-photo">
     <img [src]="(activePhoto$ | async)?.url">